 We will not usually request legal sanctions from the Local Authority in cases where poor attendance is symptomatic of complex family circumstances.
-In such Bristol City Council Model Attendance Policy for Schools - Summer 2021 - v6 circumstances our school will take a holistic approach to the issue, and involve other agencies as necessary.
-The exception to this will be where parents fail to accept or engage with support offered by the school and/or other agencies, or fail to implement the suggested changes.
+In such circumstances our school will take a holistic approach to the issue and involve other agencies as necessary.
+The exception to this will be where parents fail to accept or engage with support offered by the school and/or other agencies or fail to implement the suggested changes.
 Again, when referring for legal sanctions, we will show that we have warned the parent/s that they are at risk of receiving a Penalty Notice or other legal sanction.

-If our school has safeguarding concerns about a pupil who is absent we will share information with other agencies as we deem necessary.
+If our school has safeguarding concerns about a pupil who is absent, we will share information with other agencies as we deem necessary.